jamesyc23/alamere/README.md

   <img src="images/implementation_flow_chart.png" width=50% height=50%>
 </p>

-See the above results / play around with the data for yourself in confidence.ipynb!
+See the above results / play around with the data for yourself in the confidence_research.ipynb notebook!

 ## Appendix